Image Credit: Kamloops Chronicle

 “Lots of community support behind the first issue of the new Kamloops Chronicle paper,” interim executive director of the Kamloops Chronicle Society, Arjun Singh, tells CFJC Today.

-The Chronicle will start out as a free monthly print, available for residents to grab at stores, coffee shops, and officers, rather than a door-delivery format.
-Funded through donations, and monthly contributions, Singh says the goal is to work their way to up becoming a weekly publication.
+The Chronicle will start out as a free monthly print, available for residents to grab at stores, coffee shops and offices, rather than a door-delivery format.
+Funded through donations and monthly contributions, Singh says the goal is to work their way to up becoming a weekly publication.

-In the past 10 years, economic strain and other issues led to the closure of two longtime Kamloops newspapers.
-Something the Kamloops Chronicle Society says it is well aware of.
-But it wants to see if the monthly publication and donation format could work in the Kamloops market.
+In the past 10 years, economic strain and other issues led to the closure of two longtime Kamloops newspapers, something the Kamloops Chronicle Society says it is well aware of.
+But Singh wants to see if the monthly publication and donation format could work in the Kamloops market.

-The paper will have an interim editor, and contributions from freelance reporting to get it off the ground.
-As for why it’ll be run through a non-profit, interim Chair Tom Dickinson says they researched mid-sized city newspaper operations in the U.S., and tried to identify the differences between surviving publications, and those that went under.
+The paper will have an interim editor and contributions from freelance reporting to get it off the ground.
+As for why it will be run through a non-profit, interim chair Tom Dickinson says the team behind the Chronicle researched mid-sized city newspaper operations in the U.S., and tried to identify the differences between surviving publications and those that went under.

 “Retro is there for a reason, right?
 It was a good idea to start with and people enjoyed it,” adds Dickinson.